 Further review papers are in preparation, notably an overview of ostensible inter-sexual competition, revealing it to be intra-sexual competition and inter-sexual sexual display.
 A new book is also on the way: there has been so much development in the science that a major cross-disciplinary overview is needed rather than an update of The Woman Racket.

-Identity Politics & 'Political Correctness': Not Consideration for Minorities but Hatred for the Masses; Specifically 'the workers' -- Tracing How and Why it Arose and Developed Reveals the Greatest Political Fraud in History
+* The Origin of Identity Politics & ‘Political Correctness’: Not consideration for minorities but hatred for the masses; specifically ‘the workers’ — Tracing how and why it arose and developed reveals the greatest political fraud in history. https://stevemoxon.co.uk/identity-politics-and-political-correctness-origin-pc-hatred-the-workers/

-Following the etymological investigation into the Robin Hood name, the same approach to tackle the riddle of the origin of Arthurian legend reveals effectively the same meaning of ‘serpent’, in the same language (Gaelic), and which surely again alludes to the pan-‘Celtic’ deity Bridhe.
+Following the etymological investigation into the Robin Hood name, the same approach to tackle the riddle of the origin of Arthurian legend reveals likewise no historical personage and effectively the same meaning of ‘serpent’, in the same language (Gaelic), (n)athair; and which surely again alludes to the pan-‘Celtic’ deity Bridhe.

 This overturns the longstanding theory of the origin of what was England’s most famous dragon legend.
 The early-modern ballad was not to do with the Wortley Lords but the Counter-Reformation, involving a law suit initiated and conducted solely by George More of Sheffield against George Talbot, sixth Earl of Shrewsbury.
 Furthermore, there are localised ancient mythological roots in ‘Celtic’ serpent and, it seems, ‘water-monster’ place-namings, with a medieval ‘dragon v knight’ overlay through the local presence of the Knights Hospitallers of St John of Jerusalem.